6.3 Preventing early leaving from education and training (ELET)

 In Denmark, two political documents address the problem with early leavers in specific education sectors.

-The political agreement in the Danish parliament on Better Paths to Education and Employment
+The first document is the 2017 political agreement Better Paths to Education and Employment.

 The parties behind the agreement agree that too many young people under the age of 25 years have no youth education and are not in education or employment.
 A new education, the preparatory basic education and training (FGU), should remedy this problem by reforming and simplifying the preparatory educations.